Greg Hancock

-Gregory Alan Hancock (born June 3, 1970, in Whittier, California) is a former professional motorcycle speedway rider from the United States.
+Gregory Alan Hancock (born June 3, 1970) is an American former professional motorcycle speedway rider.
 As of 2023, he was one of only six riders to have won the individual World Championship four or more times.

-In addition to his four Speedway World Championships he won the Speedway World Team Cup with the USA speedway team on three occasions and earned 39 caps for the United States national speedway team.
+In addition to his four Speedway World Championships, Hancock won the Speedway World Team Cup with the USA speedway team on three occasions and earned 39 caps for the United States national speedway team.
 Hancock appeared in all but one of the Grand Prix series, since its creation in 1995 until 2019.

 Career

 Hancock first came to the United Kingdom at the end of the 1988 speedway season to ride exhibition races with fellow 18-year-old Californian Billy Hamill.
 It was during this time that Hancock agreed a deal to ride for Cradley Heath the following year – the same team that his mentor Bruce Penhall used to ride for.
 Hancock was an instant success for Cradley in the British League.

-He also won gold medals for the US in the 1992 World Pairs and World Team Cup.
+Hancock also won gold medals for the US in the 1992 World Pairs and World Team Cup.
 However, due to injury and problems with the American Motorcyclist Association, Hancock was not able to compete in the Individual World Championship until 1993.
-That year he went through to the World Final in Germany where he finished last.
+That year, he went through to the World Final in Germany where he finished last.
 In 1994, Hancock again qualified for the last 'one off' World Final.
 He went into his last race needing a victory to become world champion but he finished third in the race and fourth overall on the night.

 Hancock rode for the Swedish team Rospiggarna for 15 years from 1995 to 2009.
 Former two-time Motocross World Champion, Bill Nilsson, worked with Hancock as his race mechanic and engine builder.
 He also continued to ride in Great Britain and Poland domestically.

-In 1995, Hancock finished in 4th place in the first year of the Grand Prix (GP).
+In 1995, Hancock finished in fourth place in the first year of the Grand Prix (GP).
 He won the final round, the British GP at the Hackney Wick Stadium.
-The following year he joined with fellow American and Cradley teammate Billy Hamill to form Team Exide.
+The following year, he joined with fellow American and Cradley teammate Billy Hamill to form Team Exide.
 With this newfound sponsorship, the two young Californians began to dominate world speedway.
 In 1996 Hamill won the world title and Hancock finished with the bronze medal in third place.
-In 1997 Hancock moved from Cradley Heath (due to the club's closure) to the Coventry Bees.
+In 1997, Hancock moved from Cradley Heath (due to the club's closure) to the Coventry Bees.
 He won the first GP of the year in Prague and continued the season in the same form.
 He won the world title (with Hamill finishing second for a Team Exide one-two).
 Also in 1997, he won the Elite League Riders' Championship, held at Odsal Stadium on 11 October.